Omi036/Omi036/README.md

 - 🎨 A blank page is an empty canvas for me
 - 🎓 Codecademy is my fav platform for learning
 - 💊 The first tutorial series I watched were [these](https://www.youtube.com/playlist?list=PLU8oAlHdN5BlvPxziopYZRd55pdqFwkeS)
+- ❌ However, I hardly ever post any project to Github

 ## 📞 Contact
 I'm not looking for any work or anything similar, but you can contact me anyway via these methods: